seetadev/EthGarage/README.md

 DAOs create a RFP for providing service or maintenance on the dapp.
 Service providers can join a RFP by minting an NFT of that RFP.
 Service providers that have a certain RFP's NFT are eligible to create proposals and vote on them.
 Voting is gasless and the vote is stored on IPFS and Filecoin with the most recent vote linking to one before.

+## Neon EVM

-Neon EVM:  We are developing a NeonVM utiliy token (Park Pro Token) using Neon transfer SDK, Open Zeppelin and enabling Smart incentivization using both Ethereum and Solana, Gnosis Pay with QR code dapp, EtherCalc.
+We are developing a NeonVM utiliy token (Park Pro Token) using Neon transfer SDK, Open Zeppelin and enabling Smart incentivization using both Ethereum and Solana, Gnosis Pay with QR code dapp, EtherCalc.

 We are integrating the Park Pro Token with EtherCalc where we are maintaining a list of vehicle service providers (Ethercalc link of vehicle service providers: https://ethercalc.net/veg1fcob7fe3)